 The remuneration of the Chairman and other Board members follows the resolution adopted by the AGM.
-The Board members, with the exception of the CEO, are not employed by the Company, do not receive any salary from the Company and are not eligible for participation in the Company's incentive programmes.
+The Board members, are not employed by the Company, do not receive any salary from the Company and are not eligible for participation in incentive programmes for Group management and other employees.
 The Policy on Remuneration approved by the AGM also comprises remuneration paid to Board members for work performed outside the directorship.